Low Blood Sugars + Anxiety While Returning to Your Busy Routine

-Many of us are getting back into the groove of “regular” life after a year of social distancing, quarantining, and working all day from home.
-While we’re also still being mindful of the ongoing pandemic — and wearing masks in indoor public places — employees are being welcomed back to the office, school is in session, fitness centers are open, and most restaurants are serving indoors again!
+Many of us are getting back into the groove of “regular” life after years of social distancing, quarantining and working all day from home.
+While we’re also still being mindful of the ongoing pandemic—and wearing masks in indoor public places—employees are being welcomed back to the office, school is in session, fitness centers are open and most restaurants are serving indoors again!

 Of course, a big change in your daily routine can also really disrupt your diabetes management leading to frequent low blood sugars, blood sugar roller coasters, and more general anxiety and stress.
 Below, we share some tips and tricks to help you manage some “back to regular life” anxiety.

 Low blood sugar basics

 First up—learn the low blood sugar basics so you can learn how to best avoid them.
 Low blood sugar (hypoglycemia) is a blood glucose level below 3.9 mmol/l70 mg/dL.
 Some people may not feel well or safe at a level below 4.4 mmol/l80 mg/dL.
 Your goal range should be personalized with support from your healthcare team.